Houses, I have come to believe ….

 ― Patrick McGrath

-I read something recently that said women love to look at houses, that upwards of 70% of the people who attend open houses are women, and most of them are there just to look.
+I read something recently that said women love to look at houses, that upwards of 70% of the people who attend open houses are women, and that most of them are there just to look.
 I don’t know how accurate that stat is, but I can see how it might be true.
 I love to look at houses, both outside and inside—although I don’t usually go to open houses.
 (I will, however, tour model homes.)

 A few years ago, I saw a story about the trulli, the conical roofed homes in Puglia, and after that, I was determined to see them in person.
-When I was planning my residency in Italy two years ago, I actually looked into staying in trulli for a few days before I had to be in Carunchio, but I chickened out because they are not too close to anything.
-I therefore booked us into an airbnb place in Bari with plans to go to Lecce and Alberobello during our time here.
+When I was planning my residency in Italy in 2018, I actually looked into staying in trulli for a few days before I had to be in Carunchio, but I chickened out because they are not too close to anything.
+I therefore booked us into an Airbnb place in Bari with plans to go to Lecce and Alberobello during our time here.
 The onset of sore throats coupled with cold rainy weather kept us from Lecce, but I was going to Alberobello no matter what.
 When it dawned sunny and bright, we took off on the Ferrovie Sud-Est train (the Pugliese regional train).
 I was quite excited to see trulli scattered through the fields as we rode along, and every time the train stopped in a tiny town that was not Alberobello, I sighed.

 “You’ll get there,” Mike assured me.
 I knew that, but I wanted to be there NOW.